michalkmet/xp-orange-simple-pig-latin/NOTES.md

 - ✅ DONE UAT1.3 When I pass 'Pig' I should see 'igPay'
 - 🚧 IN PROGRESS UAT1.4 When I pass '!'
 I should see '!'

+Pomodoro 2:

+- ✅ DONE UAT1.4 When I pass '!'
+I should see '!'

 User Story 2: Pig two or more words
 As a user, I want to see correct result for two or more words